 Oakridge earned that title with more than 300 miles of world-class singletrack trails accessible year-round.
-Oakridge is home to an enthusiastic mountain biking community, including an organization called Greater Oakridge Area Trail Stewards (GOATS) who formed specifically to maintain its local trails and promote responsible trail usage.
+Oakridge is home to an enthusiastic mountain biking community, including the Oakridge Trails Alliance, organized to maintain its local trails and promote responsible trail usage.
 In the "bike-umentary" Pedal-Driven (2010), Oakridge was highlighted for its collaborative land management between mountain bikers and government and environmental agencies.
 You can help preserve the trails too by following a few simple mountain biking guidelines — like sticking to well-drained trails and paved surfaces during, or after, heavy rain.

 Oakridge's Mountain Biking Community

 Visitors don't need to pack a bike in with them — Oakridge is also a headquarters for guides and equipment rentals.
-Outfitters offer shuttles to trailheads.
 Mercantile shops sell bike parts and accessories.
 And while the locals "Speak Oakridge" officially, you'll discover they also "Speak Mountain Biking" too.

 Recoup after a day in the forest with at the 3 Legged Crane Pub and Brewhouse.

 How to Get to the Trailheads

 Outfitters offer shuttles to trailheads.
 The Cascades Outdoor Center is an excellent hub for all adventures, including mountain biking.
 Stay at the Westfir Lodge and turn your mountain biking venture into a vacation!
 Plus, one of the most popular mountain biking trails, the Alpine Trail, is adjacent the property.

 Mountain Biking Trails